zuestmedia/zmplugin/readme.txt

 Yes.
 The website management and config settings are working on all themes.
 The extended customizer settings are only available with ZMTheme WordPress Themes.

 == Changelog ===

+= 1.0.23 =
+* New: Settings for trackingscripts to depend on cookie consent or not
+* Update: New translations for cookie-consent
+* Update: cookie consent script and css

 = 1.0.22 =
 * New: Translations for CH & AT